CptConstantine/RoleByPost/README.md

 ### Entities

 - `/entity create [entity_type] [name] [parent_entity]`
-  Create a new entity.
+  Create a new entity (item, container, etc.).
 Optionally specify a parent entity that will own this entity.

 - `/entity list [owner_entity] [entity_type] [show_relationships]`
   List entities with optional filtering by owner or type.
 Show relationship details if requested.

 - `/entity view [entity_name]`
-  View detailed information about an entity including its relationships.
+  View detailed information about an entity including its relationships and interactive editing interface.

 - `/entity delete [entity_name]`
   Delete an entity.
 Entities that own other entities cannot be deleted until relationships are transferred.